 On November 16, 2017, a purported securities class action complaint captioned Dror Gronich v.
 Omega Healthcare Investors, Inc., C. Taylor Pickett, Robert O. Stephenson, and Daniel J. Booth was filed against the Company and certain of its officers in the United States District Court for the Southern District of New York, Case No. 1:17-cv-08983-NRB (the "Gronich Securities Class Action").
 On November 17, 2017, a second purported securities class action complaint captioned Steve Klein v.
 Omega Healthcare Investors, Inc., C. Taylor Pickett, Robert O. Stephenson, and Daniel J. Booth was filed against the Company and the same officers in the United States District Court for the Southern District of New York, Case No. 1:17-cv-09024-NRB (together with the Gronich Class Action, the "Securities Class Action").
-Thereafter, the Court considered a series of applications by various shareholders to be named lead plaintiff, consolidated the two actions and designated Royce Setzer as the lead plaintiff.
-Pursuant to a Scheduling Order entered by the Court, lead plaintiff Setzer and additional plaintiff Earl Holtzman filed a Consolidated Amended Class Action Complaint on May 25, 2018 (the "Amended Complaint").
-The Securities Class Action purports to be a class action brought on behalf of shareholders who acquired the Company's securities between May 3, 2017 and October 31, 2017.
-The Securities Class Action alleges that the defendants violated the Securities Exchange Act of 1934, as amended (the "Exchange Act"), by making materially false and/or misleading statements, and by failing to disclose material adverse facts about the Company's business, operations, and prospects, including the financial and operating results of one of the Company's operators, the ability of such operator to make timely rent payments, and the impairment of certain of the Company's leases and the uncollectibility of certain receivables.
+Both lawsuits purport to be class actions brought on behalf of shareholders who acquired the Company's securities between February 8, 2017 and October 31, 2017.
+The Securities Class Action alleges that the defendants violated the Securities Exchange Act of 1934, as amended (the "Exchange Act"), by making materially false and/or misleading statements, and by failing to disclose material adverse facts, about the Company's business, operations, and prospects, including regarding the financial and operating results of certain of the Company's operators, the ability of certain operators to make timely rent payments, and the impairment of certain of the Company's leases and the uncollectibility of certain receivables.
 The Securities Class Action, which purports to assert claims for violations of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder, as well as Section 20(a) of the Exchange Act, seeks an unspecified amount of monetary damages, interest, fees and expenses of attorneys and experts, and other relief.
-The Company and the officers named in the Amended Complaint filed a Motion to Dismiss on July 17, 2018.
-Briefing on the Motion to Dismiss is complete.